 Nationwide Children’s has partnered with the neighborhood block watch.
 The block watch brings residents together to prevent the possibility of crime in the area and to develop a sense of community spirit that encourages activism.
 To expand crime prevention efforts, two crime patrols will now monitor the area.

 Working with many neighborhood partners, Nationwide Children’s supports neighborhood beautification efforts, including cleaning vacant lots and picking up litter from the streets and alleys.
 In 2014, eight vacant lots were cleaned and rid of overgrown weeds and shrubs, and litter was removed from 14 streets and alleys.

 Community Crime Patrol

 To further improve the safety of South Side, Nationwide Children’s, Habitat for Humanity, United Way of Central Ohio and South Side Renaissance have partnered to expand the Community Crime Patrol in the neighborhood around the hospital.
 The patrol’s job is to build relationships with the community, deter crime and help Columbus police.
-The Crime Patrol will begin in June.

 South Side Leadership Academy

 Building relationships with community residents is also critical to strengthen the neighborhood.
 One way relationships are being built is through the South Side Leadership Academy.
 This joint effort between Nationwide Children’s, United Way of Central Ohio, Kirwan Institute and Community Development for All People, was formed to equip residents with the knowledge and tools to become change agents in the community.
 During the program, participants attend 10 leadership sessions and complete a community-based team project, and more than 30 leaders have graduated.